samschott/maestral/docs/background/sync_logic.rst

      moved or deleted events for its children.

 2) :meth:`SyncEngine.apply_local_changes`: Sorts local changes hierarchically and applies events in the order of deleted, folders and files.
-Deletions and creations will be carried out in parallel with up to 6 threads.
+Deleted, created and modified events will be applies to the remote Dropbox in parallel with up to 6 threads.
+Moves will be carried out synchronously.

+Before processing, we convert all Dropbox metadata and local file events to a unified format of :class:`maestral.database.SyncEvent` instances which are also used to store the sync history data in our SQLite database.

 Detection of sync conflicts
 ***************************